countzero/wsl_debian/README.md

 ### 1. Clone this repository

-Clone the *wsl_debian* repository to a nice place on your machine via:
+Clone the *wsl_debian* repository to a specific place on your machine via:

 ```PowerShell
 git clone git@github.com:countzero/wsl_debian.git C:\wsl_debian